adoxa/ansicon/readme.txt

     Legend: + added, - bug-fixed, * changed.

-    1.82-wip - 12 February, 2018:
+    1.82-wip - 13 February, 2018:
-    - add ANSICON_WRAP for programs that expect the wrap at right margin.
+    - add ANSICON_WRAP for programs that expect the wrap at right margin;
+    - make IsConsoleHandle a critical section, for multithreaded processes;
+    - use APIConsole for all console functions (Windows 10).

     1.81 - 28 December, 2017:
     - fix multiple CRs before LF (including preventing an immediate flush);